apache/incubator-kie-kogito-apps/management-console/README.md

 java -jar target/management-console-8.0.0-SNAPSHOT-runner.jar
 ```

-> Note: task-console requires keycloak server to be initialied for authentication.
+> Note: management-console requires keycloak server to be initialied for authentication.

 ## Creating a native executable